When building and growing a global company, hiring remote workers located overseas is almost inevitable.

 Global Studies conducted by ManpowerGroup indicate that 30-40% of employers worldwide experienced a shortage of workers in 2006, with a growing trend since 2009.
 This issue makes talent attraction as well as retention of paramount importance.

 Coming out of the pandemic, provide employees with as much mobility, freedom and flexibility as possible.
-If an employee is considering moving to another country, don’t make this a reason for letting her/him go.
+If an employee is considering moving to another country, don’t make this a reason for letting them go.

 Being able to maintain your talent even if they wish to move abroad for an indefinite amount of time will not only reduce your turnover rate but can also strengthen your employer brand and therefore talent attraction.